-The organisation and trial procedures of the Constitutional Court shall be determined by law; its method of work and the division of labour among its members shall be regulated by the Rules of Procedure made by the Court.
+The organisation of the Constitutional Court and trial procedures of the plenary assembly and the sections, disciplinary matters of the president, the deputy presidents and members shall be laid down in law; its operating principles, organisation of the sections and commissions, and the division of labour shall be set out by the Rules of Procedure drawn up by the Court.

 The Constitutional Court shall examine cases on the basis of documents in the case file, except where it acts as the Supreme Court.
-However, when it deems necessary, it may call on those concerned and those having knowledge relevant to the case, to present oral explanations (Annexed sentence: 23.7.1995 - 4121/14 Article) and in lawsuits on whether to permanently dissolve a political party or not, the Constitutional Court shall hear the defence of the chairman of the party whose dissolution is in process or of a proxy appointed by the chairman, after the Chief Public Prosecutor of the Republic.
+Nonetheless, it may be decided to hold a hearing for individual applications.
+When it deems necessary, the Court also may call on those concerned and those having knowledge relevant to the case, to present oral explanations and in lawsuits on whether to permanently dissolve a political party or not, the Constitutional Court shall hear the defence of the chairman of the party whose dissolution is in process or of a proxy appointed by the chairman, after the Chief Public Prosecutor of the High Court of Appeals.